 It looks like the type of kiosk you see in takeaway chains, except this would be tailored with your branding and menu.

-Unlike many other kiosks, this one accepts cash (with an additional cash machine or at the counter).
+Unlike many others, this kiosk accepts cash with an additional cash machine or at the counter.
 It otherwise accepts cards and mobile wallets through your choice of a compatible card machine.
 One of the best integration partners with the Abacus kiosk is Tyro.

 Advantages: All-in-one, large and tailored kiosk.
 Thorough onboarding and support if requested.